Undergraduate International and ESL Applicants

 Transcripts from institutions outside of the United States or Canada must undergo a course-by-course evaluation conducted by an independent credential evaluation agency.
 These agencies must be members of the National Association of Credential Evaluation Services (NACES).
 Students attending U.S. schools abroad or international schools following a U.S. or Canadian curriculum abroad, as well as partner or feeder schools, do not need to submit a credential evaluation; other exceptions may be made on a case-by-case basis.
 However if the credential evaluation is not waived by the Admissions Office, you must submit one.
 If you do not, your application for admission cannot be reviewed.
 If you have questions or would like to know if you can receive a waiver, please contact email@example.com.

-If English is your native language or if you have been in an English-speaking country for three or more years, you are required to submit SAT or ACT scores.
-If not, you may submit TOEFL or IELTS scores in lieu of your SAT/ACT scores.
-Only students with SAT and/or ACT scores may be considered for merit-based scholarships.
+If English is your native language or if you have been in an English-speaking country for three or more years, you are not required to submit English language test scores.
+If you wish, you may submit SAT or ACT scores, or you may apply through our test-optional admission program.
+If this does not apply to you, you may submit TOEFL, IELTS, or Duolingo scores in lieu of your SAT/ACT scores.
+Please note that international students may be considered for merit-based scholarships.

 Seton Hall will review your application holistically, considering your grades, recommendations, essay, activities and test scores.
 The average Seton Hall student has about a 3.4 (B+) GPA and an SAT of 1100 (old) 1170 (new).
-Students who submit the TOEFL in lieu of the SAT should have a 550 (paper-based), 213 (computer-based) or 79 (internet-based) TOEFL score or a 6.0 on the IELTS.
+Students who submit the TOEFL in lieu of the SAT should have a 550 (paper-based), 213 (computer-based) or 79 (internet-based) TOEFL score; a 6.0 IELTS score; or a 100 Duolingo score.